Migrating from Excel to Ganttic

 Resource plans often have the resource list on the left side, the dates on the top and the schedules in the middle.
 In Ganttic, you have a lot more flexibility and interactivity in creating, arranging and customising your data.

 Searching in Excel is easy.
-But Ganttic does more than searching, also using the searches for filtering and customising your planner view.
+But Ganttic does more than searching, also using the searches for filtering and customizing your planner view.
 For example, you can filter out resources by their skills.
 Save this as a new view.
 You can have multiple tabs of different views open to navigate around easily.

 It’s easy to start migrating from Excel to Ganttic.